openhwgroup/core-v-mcu/docs/doc-src/overview.md

 # CORE-V-MCU Overview

-The purpose of the core-v-mcu is to showcase the cv32e40p (v1.0.0), a fully verified RISC-V core available from the Open Hardware Group.
+The purpose of the CORE-V-MCU is to showcase the CV32E40P (v1.0.0), a fully verified RISC-V core available from the Open Hardware Group.
-The cv32e40p core is connected to a representative set of peripherals:
+The CORE-V-MCU provides the CV32E40P with a rich set of peripherals:

 * 2xUART
 * 2xI2C master